yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![GitHub-Codespaces](../../media/CH1T3S1.png)

 1. Click the **Codespaces (1)** tab on the box that pops up, and then select the **Create codespace on main (2)** button.

-   >**Note**: If a pop-up prompt doesn't appear in the browser to open Visual Studio code, manually launch Visual Studio code from the desktop and close it.
+   >**Note**: If a pop-up prompt doesn't appear in the browser to open Visual Studio Code, manually launch Visual Studio Code from the desktop and close it.
 Next, return to the browser, refresh the page, and launch the codespace that was previously created.

    ![GitHub-Codespaces](../../media/git-07.png)